Kingston Resilience Initiative

 - Developing techniques for managing stress and worry

-If you require additional information or are interested in your school participating in this FREE initiative please contact Lydia Sorensen on 1300 369 436 or via email at email@example.com
+If you require additional information, contact Youth Services on 1300 369 436 or via email at email@example.com